falafel72/falafel72.github.io/_projects/This Website (falafel72.github.io).md

 To that end, I'm starting off with something incredibly simple, and I'll add to it once I know what direction I want it to go in and how to execute it.

+Currently using EB Garamond for the main font.